-The Tennessee Green Fleets Certification Program was developed jointly by East and Middle-West Tennessee Clean Fuels.
+The Tennessee Green Fleets Certification Program was developed jointly by Middle-West and East Tennessee Clean Fuels.
 It utilizes performance-based metrics to analyze any fleet’s vehicle and fuel-use data and compare new actions they have taken to what their footprint would have looked like without those actions.
 A points-based, three-star system allows for certification at the 1-, 2- or 3-star level.

-The Program encompasses all fuel and technology options including biodiesel, natural gas, propane, electric, ethanol, hybrid, idle-reduction and fuel economy strategies such as car share, vanpooling, truck stop electrification, as well as non-automotive forms of transportation like bicycles and shooters.
+The Program encompasses all fuel and technology options including biodiesel, natural gas, propane, electric, ethanol, and hybrids.
+It also includes idle-reduction and fuel economy strategies such as car share, vanpooling, truck stop electrification as well as non-automotive forms of transportation such as bicycles and scooters.
 The applicant fleets that receive certification can promote their fleet’s greening efforts and include the certification status in their sustainability portfolio information.